sokolmarek/anthropomorphic-robot-hand/README.md

   <img src="https://github.com/sokolmarek/anthropomorphic-robot-hand/blob/main/Gallery/fusion_addin.gif?raw=true" width="600" />
 </p>

-The plugin was mainly used to quickly demonstrate the hand movement and for wow effect.
+The plugin was mainly used to quickly demonstrate the hand movement and for a wow effect.
 I was too lazy to read the whole FusionApi documentation.

 ## Future work